-In a previous post featured Stocks 101, all about the ease, affordability and impact of making a great stock from scratch.
-Since we’ve already covered making a chicken stock, the next stock in your repertoire should be a beef or veal stock.
+In a previous post featured Stocks 101, all about the ease, affordability, and impact of making a great stock from scratch.
+Since we’ve already covered making chicken stock, the next stock in your repertoire should be a beef or veal stock.

 The tips given in the Stocks 101 post bear repeating here: